magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 * [composability model](https://facebook.github.io/react/docs/multiple-components.html);
 * [synthetic event system](http://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#event-handling-and-synthetic-events);

-Even if I appreciate a lot React.js (and React Native too) I still think that ClojureScript is a superior programming language when compared with JS and with [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) as well.
+Even if I appreciate a lot React (and React Native too) I still think that ClojureScript is a superior programming language when compared with JS and with [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) as well.

-To explain my opinion on React.JS and, at the same time, to introduce you to [Reagent](http://reagent-project.github.io/), it can be very useful to start this tutorial by porting to Reagent the [official React.js introductory tutorial](https://facebook.github.io/react/docs/tutorial.html).
+To explain my opinion on React and, at the same time, to introduce you to [Reagent](http://reagent-project.github.io/), it can be very useful to start this tutorial by porting to Reagent the [official React.js introductory tutorial](https://facebook.github.io/react/docs/tutorial.html).

 ## Install React Tutorial